 Our work covers a wide range of activities related to archaeology and heritage.
 The terms used for this work can vary between countries and states.
-Below is a list of commonly used archaeological terms, and how we understand and define them.

 Maritime Archaeology Physical remains of humanity’s interaction with the sea.
 This does not only include sites such as shipwrecks, but also refers to coastal sites such as shipyards, jetties, wharves and breakwaters.
 Therefore, maritime archaeology encompasses both land …